panvicka/web-dev-notes/LPIC-1/Topic-103-GNU-and-Unix-Commands.md

 - to find used command `history` prints all
   - or pipe it with `grep` to narrow down the result
   - in  `/home` there is `.bash_history` with a lot of commands (latest commands are added after session end)
+  - `!numberOfCommand` to call it again
+  - `ctrl+r` reverse-i-search to find command i have used before
+  - hidding embarassing stuff `history -c` but the file `.bash_history` stayes there, so delete that as well :)

 - linux commands are *hashed* after use, so they can be used quickly again
   - `hash -d` to clean the table